clarencecastillo/alfred-powerthesaurus/README.md

 There's probably a smarter way to do this, but when preparing a new release, don't forget to:

 1. Bump `version` file
-2. Bump the exported workflow following the format `Powerthesaurus-x.x.x.alfredworkflow`
+2. Bump the exported workflow following the format `PowerThesaurus-x.x.x.alfredworkflow`
 3. Bump `alfredworkflow.version` field in `metadata.json` or just re-export the entire `metadata.json` from `Alfred > Workflows`

 ## Licensing ##